Medically reviewed by Drugs.com. Last updated on Sep 29, 2021.

 - Cognitive behavioral therapy.
 This type of talk therapy may help you learn to manage stress and may help reduce the frequency and severity of your headaches.

 - Other relaxation techniques.
 Anything that helps you relax, including deep breathing, yoga, meditation and progressive muscle relaxation, may help your headaches.
-You can learn relaxation techniques in classes or at home using books or tapes.
+You can learn relaxation techniques in classes or at home using books, videos or apps.

-Using medications in conjunction with stress management techniques may be more effective than is either treatment alone in reducing your tension headaches.
+Using medications in conjunction with stress management techniques may be more effective than either treatment alone in reducing your tension-type headaches.

 Additionally, living a healthy lifestyle may help prevent headaches: